lenasterg/ls-media-storage-info-multisite/README.md

   Yes, the plugin is **localization-ready**.
 You can add translations by creating language files using tools like **Poedit** or by contributing translations through WordPress.org.

+## Screenshots
+1. The Storage space info into the 'Media library' admin page
+2. The Storage space info into the 'Upload media' window

 ## Upgrade Notice
 *1.0 = Initial version